 Boot camp typically involves a ninety-day incarceration period, during which the offender receives military-style discipline, undergoes laborious training, receives substance-abuse education, undergoes a psychological intervention, and receives social and employment skills training.
 Incarceration is followed by a 30 to 90 day stay in either a halfway house or a community-based correctional facility, followed by supervision in the community.

 Such alternatives to jail or prison time are available to offenders who are approved by a judge and prison officials, and who are deemed to be young, healthy and nonviolent offenders who have spent limited time in prison.

 The Ohio General Assembly and the Court of Common Pleas have authorized intervention programs as alternatives to prison time for individuals with substance- abuse issues.
 Anyone who is eligible for the program will not be convicted of their alleged offense if they successfully complete the program.
 However, anyone who fails to complete the program under the required terms will be convicted of the offense and sentenced under the state’s guidelines.

 Individuals who are eligible for the program are first-time offenders who are willing to perform community service and/or employment training, and not commit any offenses while in the program.

 Contact the Joslyn Law Firm today for a consultation about your criminal sentencing in Columbus, Ohio.
 It is important to hire a knowledgeable criminal defense attorney in Columbus to help you make every effort to achieve the most desirable outcome in your particular case.
-Contact the Joslyn Law Firm at (614) 444-1900 for a consultation about your criminal charges and sentencing questions in Franklin County and surrounding counties, including Pickaway County, Madison County, Delaware County, Licking County and Fairfield County in Ohio.
+Call (614) 444-1900 for a consultation about your criminal charges and sentencing questions in Franklin County and surrounding counties, including Pickaway County, Madison County, Delaware County, Licking County and Fairfield County in Ohio.